Trent Reznor: Influences and musical style

 Reznor possesses a baritone vocal range.
-In his first years, Reznor was primarily influenced by punk rock, specifically English band The Clash.
-He later said, "I fucked around with some bad music; I was trying to sound like other bands.
-I thought The Clash were cool so I was trying to be cool, too.
-Important political statements, no one's going to make fun of me for them.
-But the journal entries of a horny, sad guy who doesn't fit in ... the words I was writing in my journal to keep myself from going crazy were the real lyrics I needed."
+Reznor was initially inspired to create music after seeing the Eagles perform in 1976.
+He would later recall, "The excitement of the night struck a chord with me and I remember thinking, 'Someday I'd love to be up on that stage.'"
 Another early influence was English musician Gary Numan, with Reznor once saying that he knew he wanted to make music with synthesizers after hearing Numan's song "Cars".
 This was exemplified years later on the Nine Inch Nails song "Only" of 2005, whose disco-style beats and synthesizers draw from Numan's style.
-Reznor mentioned that college radio introduced him to acts such as the English gothic rock band Bauhaus (whose lead singer, Peter Murphy, is cited by Reznor as one of his idols), as well as the English bands Joy Division and Throbbing Gristle, which were very inspirational for him.
-Reznor also stated that he viewed the first Nine Inch Nails song he ever wrote, "Down in It", as a "total rip-off" of the 1986 song "Dig It" by Canadian band Skinny Puppy.
+Reznor mentioned that college radio introduced him to acts such as the English gothic rock band Bauhaus (naming their lead singer, Peter Murphy, as one of his idols), as well as the English bands Joy Division and Throbbing Gristle, which were very inspirational for him.
+Reznor also said he saw the first Nine Inch Nails song he wrote, "Down in It", as a "total rip-off" of the 1986 song "Dig It" by Canadian band Skinny Puppy.

 Reznor's work was described by People magazine in 1995 as "self-loathing, sexual obsession, torture and suicide over a thick sludge of gnashing guitars and computer-synthesized beats".
 The magazine also said that "[Reznor], like Alice Cooper and Ozzy Osbourne before him, has built his name on theatrics and nihilism".
 Nine Inch Nails concerts were often picketed by fundamentalist Christians.
 Despite the gloomy public image that surrounded Reznor from then on, his former high school band director considered him to be "very upbeat and friendly" in reality and theorized that "all that 'dark avenging angel' stuff is marketing".
-Conversely, the owner of the recording studio where Reznor recorded the first Nine Inch Nails album said of Reznor's "pain-driven" stage act, "It's planned, but it is not contrived.
+Conversely, the owner of the recording studio where Reznor recorded the album Pretty Hate Machine said of Reznor's "pain-driven" stage act, "It's planned, but it is not contrived.
 He's pulling that stuff out from inside somewhere.
 You cannot fake that delivery."
 Pain and sorrow came to be regarded as such defining elements of Reznor's music that a group of fans once responded to the news that his dog had died with comments like "it's good for his music when he is depressed" and that "it's good to see [Reznor] back in Hell, where he belongs".